 Elementary Device Distribution

-In the spring of 2016, the Upper Arlington Board of Education approved a plan to expand the one-to-one technology program to the elementary level this fall.
-Students in kindergarten through second grade will receive iPad Air tablets, students in grade three will receive iPad Pro tablets, and students in grades four and five will receive 11-inch MacBook Air laptops like those already used by students in grades six through 12.
-As the year begins, only elementary students in grades one through five will be able to take their devices home.
-Kindergarten devices will remain at school.
+In the spring of 2016, the Upper Arlington Board of Education approved a plan to expand the one-to-one technology program to the elementary level.
+Beginning with the 2016-2017 school year, students in kindergarten through second grade receive iPad Air tablets, students in grade three receive iPad Pro tablets, and students in grades four and five receive 11-inch MacBook Air laptops like those used by students in grades six through 12.

-The Upper Arlington School District has implemented an annual technology fee of $50 per student that will help fund the one-to-one technology program.
+The Upper Arlington School District has implemented an annual technology fee for the 2016-2017 school year of $50 per student that will help fund the one-to-one technology program.
 If you would have difficulty paying this fee, please contact your building principal or school counselor.

-In addition, families will have the option of purchasing a technology protection plan for $45.
+In addition, families will have the option of purchasing a technology protection plan for $45 for the 2016-2017 school year.
 Please refer to the Technology Protection Plan tab on this page for additional details and plan specifics.

 Additional Information and Resources